This tutorial describes how to run a partitioned fluid simulation using preCICE.

 Setup

-This scenario consists of two pipes connected in series.
+This scenario consists of two pipes connected in series, both simulated with OpenFOAM solvers.
 A fluid enters from the left (here \(z=0\)) boundary of the Fluid1 participant with a uniform velocity profile (\(u_{in} = 0.1 m/s\)) and zero pressure gradient.
 In its starting, uncoupled state, it exits from the right side (outlet: zero velocity gradient, zero pressure).
 This is also the coupling interface with Fluid2, which has the same boundary conditions as Fluid1.

 Available solvers